President and CEO

 Kaplan earned a degree in communications and women’s studies from the University of Pennsylvania, graduating summa cum laude.

-Kaplan is a member of the boards of the International Foundation for Research in Experimental Economics, The Alaska Community Foundation and United States Artists.
+Kaplan serves on the board of United States Artists, a national organization that illuminates the value of artists and addresses their economic challenges.
 She is also a member of the Anchorage Homelessness Leadership Council, Anchorage Rotary Club, the Federal Reserve Bank of San Francisco community advisory council and Recover Alaska’s governance council.

 Kaplan’s community contributions have been recognized by a range of organizations over many years.
 In 2019, she was recognized by Grantmakers in Health, a nationwide nonprofit that aims to improve the health of all, with its Terrance Keenan Leadership Award in Health Philanthropy.
 The honor goes to an individual whose work is innovative, creative and bold.
 Other recent awards include the Anchorage ATHENA Society’s 2019 Leadership Award, the group’s highest honor.
 The society, a program of the Anchorage Chamber of Commerce, works to encourage women as leaders in the business world.
 She also received the President’s Everyday Hero Award as a tribal ally from the Central Council of Tlingit & Haida Indian Tribes of Alaska.